c3-e/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.memoryOverheadFactor</code></td>
   <td><code>0.1</code></td>
   <td>
-    This sets the Memory Overhead Factor that will allocate memory to non-JVM memory, which includes off-heap memory allocations, non-JVM tasks, various systems processes, and <code>tmpfs</code>-based local directories when <code>spark.kubernetes.local.dirs.tmpfs</code> is <code>true</code>.
+    This sets the Memory Overhead Factor that will allocate memory to non-JVM memory, which includes off-heap memory allocations, non-JVM tasks, and various systems processes.
 For JVM-based jobs this value will default to 0.10 and 0.40 for non-JVM jobs.
     This is done as non-JVM tasks need more non-JVM heap space and such tasks commonly fail with "Memory Overhead Exceeded" errors.
 This preempts this error with a higher default.
-    This will be overridden by the value set by <code>spark.driver.memoryOverheadFactor</code> and <code>spark.executor.memoryOverheadFactor</code> explicitly.
   </td>
   <td>2.4.0</td>
 </tr>